Tyres for cars: 10 Most Expensive Tyres In The World

 3. Tyres for the Bugatti Veyron

 The Bugatti Veyron is a designed and developed by Volkswagen and is capable of sustaining speeds of 406km/h.
-For a high-speed machine such as this one, only Michelin can work that magic.
-Michelin Pilot Sport PAX (run flat) 245/690 R520 tyres in the front and 365/710 R540 rear tyres grace the Bugatti Veyron majestically.
+For a high-speed machine such as this one, only a Michelin tyre can work that magic.
+Michelin Pilot Sport PAX (run flat) 245/690 R520 tyres in the front and 365/710 R540 rear combine perfect tyre pressure with a unique pattern to grace the Bugatti Veyron majestically.

 4. Space Shuttle Tyres

-Once again a Michelin creation, these space shuttle single landing tyres are priced $5500.
+Once again a Michelin creation, these space shuttle single landing tyres are priced $5500 per tyre fitted.
 They weigh 56 tonnes and are pumped with nitrogen gas.
 The landing tyre can run at speeds of 420km/hr.
-Surprisingly landing tyres are not much bigger in size than ordinary truck tyres!
+Surprisingly a space shuttles front tyre is not much bigger in size than ordinary truck tyres!

 5. Monster Truck Tyres